-- Report the accident to your employer as soon as possible.
+- Report the workplace accident to your employer as soon as possible.

 - Write down how the accident happened while it is still fresh in your mind.

-- See your doctor as soon as possible and tell him or her that you were injured.
+- See your doctor as soon as possible and tell them that you were injured.

-- Do not sign any documents from the employer or the insurance company without talking to an attorney about it first.
-You may be signing away some important rights.
+- Do not sign any documents from the employers or the insurance company without talking to a workers’ compensation attorney about it first.
+You may be signing away some essential rights.

 - Call an experienced workers’ compensation lawyer.

 The answer to this question involves several complicated issues.
-If you are unable to return to work because of your work-related injury, you may be entitled to a weekly benefit of two-thirds of your average weekly wage, up to a maximum cap, for the rest of your life.
+If you cannot return to work because of your work-related injury, you may be entitled to a weekly benefit of two-thirds of your average weekly wage, up to a maximum cap, for the rest of your life.

-To be entitled to this benefit, you must be totally disabled from any employment.
-If you are totally disabled because of a combination of a pre-existing disability plus the disability caused by your work-related accident, then you may be entitled to benefits from the Second Injury Fund.
+To be entitled to this benefit, you must be disabled from any employment.
+Suppose you are totally disabled because of a combination of a pre-existing disability plus the disability caused by your work-related accident.
+In that case, you may be entitled to the Second Injury Fund benefits.
 Generally, this benefit is two-thirds of your average weekly wage, up to the maximum cap, for the rest of your life.

-Under Workers’ Compensation, you are not totally disabled simply because you are unable to return to your old job.
-To be totally disabled under Workers’ Compensation, you must be disabled from all employment and not simply the employment you had before the accident.
+Under Workers’ Compensation, you are not totally disabled simply because you cannot return to your old job.
+To be totally disabled under Missouri Workers’ Compensation Law, you must be disabled from all employment and not simply the work you had before the accident.

-The Missouri Workers’ Compensation law does not require the employer to hold your job while you recover from your disability.
-However, there are other federal and state statutes that give a worker some protection, such as the Americans With Disabilities Act, the Family Leave Act, and the Missouri Human Rights Act.
-These laws are complicated, and if you believe you have not been treated fairly, you should contact our Joplin Workers’ Compensation attorneys who are experienced in this area of the law.
+The Missouri Workers’ Comp Law does not require the employer to hold your job while you recover from your disability.
+However, other federal and state statutes give injured workers some protection, such as the Americans With Disabilities Act, the Family Leave Act, and the Missouri Human Rights Act.
+These laws are complicated, and if you believe you have not been treated fairly, you should contact our Joplin Workers’ Compensation attorneys, who are experienced in this area of the law.

 Second Injury Fund

-An injured employee must have a permanent preexisting disability to trigger liability of the Fund.
+An injured employee must have a permanent pre-existing disability to trigger the liability of the Fund.
 The prior disability must be “of such seriousness as to constitute a hindrance or obstacle to employment.”
 In some cases, the Second Injury Fund’s benefits can be substantial.

-The Fund is also responsible for paying medical bills of injured workers when the employer fails to ensure its Workers’ Compensation liability.
-The Fund also provides benefits to injured employees who are undergoing physical rehabilitation.
-To qualify for these benefits, the employee must be seriously injured and be receiving therapy at a facility certified by the Division.
-If the injured worker qualifies, he or she will receive $40 per week for up to 20 weeks for rehabilitation.
+The Fund is also responsible for paying injured workers’ medical bills when the employer fails to ensure its Workers’ Compensation liability.
+The Fund also provides workers’ comp benefits to injured employees undergoing physical rehabilitation.
+To qualify for these benefits, the employee must be seriously injured and receive therapy at a facility certified by the Missouri Division of Workers’ Compensation.
+If the injured worker qualifies, they will receive $40 per week for up to 20 weeks for rehabilitation.

-Second Injury Fund also provides benefits to injured employees with multiple jobs.
-If an employee is unable to work at a job as a result of an injury that occurred while working at another job, benefits may be claimed from the Second Injury Fund in connection with the job at which the employee was not injured.
+The Second Injury Fund also provides benefits to injured employees with multiple jobs.
+Suppose an employee cannot work at a job due to an injury that occurred while working at another job.
+In that case, benefits may be claimed from the Second Injury Fund in connection with the position at which the employee was not injured.

 The Second Injury Fund is funded by a surcharge applied to Workers’ Compensation insurance premiums paid by employers.
 The Missouri legislature has capped the amount of the surcharge paid by employers, which has caused the Second Injury Fund to be underfunded.
 Unless the Missouri legislature acts, in the near future, the Fund will become insolvent and unable to pay claims.
-Contact your local state legislator and encourage him or her to remove the cap on the premium surcharge so that the Second Injury Fund can continue to pay worthy claims.
-If you have more questions or need legal advice regarding Workers’ Compensation insurance, our Joplin Missouri compensation attorneys can help.
+Contact your local state legislator and encourage them to remove the cap on the premium surcharge so that the Second Injury Fund can continue to pay worthy claims.
+If you have more questions or need legal advice regarding Workers’ Compensation insurance, our Joplin, Missouri, compensation attorneys can help.